Pee WeeUpdated Wednesday March 13, 2019 by Brookwood Athletic Association Baseball & Softball.

 Catchers are required to wear a catcher’s helmet with approved mask (or approved batting helmet) and a chest protector.
 Shin guards are optional.

-During player pitch, Tri-county rules will be followed except that the player will pitch in the 3rd inning.
-During this inning, each batter will be allowed any number of pitches until she either has three (3) strikes against her (and will be scored a strike out) or four (4) balls.
+During the player pitch inning, each batter will be allowed any number of pitches until she either has three (3) strikes against her (and will be scored a strike out) or four (4) balls.
 After four balls (not four pitches) are thrown by the player-pitcher, the coach-pitcher, who should be ready to take the field and pitch, will take over pitching with the current strike count from the player pitcher.
 There will be no more than two pitches from the coach pitcher and the batter must hit one of those two pitches, or she will be called out.

 Example: If the coach takes over the pitching with two called strike from the player pitcher, a missed swing, even on the first pitch, will count as the third strike and the batter will be called out.
 Endless Foul Balls will be in effect; therefore, the batter will continue to bat with a coach pitcher as long as she fouls off the third strike.